grbagwe/AIOT-jetson/5_demos.md

+# CUDA and vision demos

-# There are two sets of demos from cuda
+There are two sets of demos from cuda and few more from jetson inference First we will see the demos from cuda and then the demos from jetson inference

 # ## CUDA Demos